What Happens to Your Driver’s License After a DWI in New Mexico? Here’s What You Need to Know

 Once your revocation period ends, here’s what you’ll need to do:

-Drive with an interlock license/device for six months with no violations
+Drive with an interlock license/device for six months with no violations immediately prior to getting your regular driver’s license.

 Pay a reinstatement fee